osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get Statistics"></a>

-Gets statistics about the size and shape on how the data view resolved. <br/>
+Gets the statistics about the size and shape on how the data view resolved. <br/>

 ### Request
 ```text